 The first neighborhood to be developed in Malibu was La Costa Beach back in the 1920s.
 Today, La Costa is peaceful and secluded.
 As with all beaches in California, the public has access; however, the beach is difficult for non-residents to get to.
-So, the uncrowded shores and majestic ocean views make La Costa an excellent place for celebrities to call home, and many do.
+So, the uncrowded shores and majestic ocean views make La Costa an excellent place to call home, and many do.
 It's also a great place for luxury travelers to call home while visiting Malibu.
-Villa Jocelyn, with its calm Mediterranean energy, is just steps from the ocean.
+Villa Jocelyn, with its calm Mediterranean-like energy, is just steps from the ocean.
 Three bedrooms and four bathrooms can easily accommodate six guests.

 Malibu's southernmost beach is much easier to access than its surrounding neighbors.
 Las Tunas is a real hit with fishermen and scuba divers.
 Some areas are suitable for swimming, surf fishing, and surfing.
 Sitting on the shores of this beach is the ultra-modern Villa Arianna.
 Not only does it provide four bedrooms, but it's also close to shopping, fine dining, and the nightlife scene.
 It's one of the select stylish Malibu beach villas LVH has to offer its luxury travel guests.